ISCDtoolbox/Commons/README.md

 ```
 git clone https://github.com/ISCDtoolbox/Commons.git
 ```
-to clone the repository on your computer (it is also possible to download the files manually from github in a *.zip format in the git software is not installed on your computer)
+to clone the repository on your computer (it is also possible to download the files manually from github in a *.zip format if the git software is not installed on your computer)
 ```
 cd Commons
 ```